dealingwith/daniel-industries/_posts/2007-01-07-this-is-what-i-remember-about-the-gig.markdown

 title: This is what i remember about the gig
 wordpress_id: '1918'
 categories:
- - johnny citizen
  - music
 ---

 I figured it was as good a proving ground as any for my always-reading-the- spoken-word-stuff-at-gigs theory.
-The first piece I read was [this one][1] and when I'm done with any given vignette I throw the paper on the ground.
+The first piece I read was <a class="dead">this one</a> and when I'm done with any given vignette I throw the paper on the ground.
 Some guy picked it up.